mykelalvis/FT/Traveller/WORKING/Mongoose/Adventure Class Ships.md

 are typified by higher than average jump ranges and specialised equipment which, although usually dedicated to survey missions, can be repurposed for many different roles.

-There is a wide variety of choice among exploration ships, when looking for a new vessel, and beyond the ever- popular Type S scout/courier there is something for all tastes and all budgets.
+There is a wide variety of choice among exploration ships, when looking for a new vessel, and beyond the ever-popular Type S scout/courier there is something for all tastes and all budgets.
 Special builds and roles required by the IISS result in ships capable of tasks simply not possible for standard vessels.

 A dedicated exploration ship is fast and well-equipped, and can be the very best vessel for a group of Travellers to crew.